 Commissions Also Have a Major Say in What you pay in Trading Fees

-This section is of the utmost importance when looking for the best low spread brokers UK of 2021.
+This section is of the utmost importance when looking for the popular low spread brokers UK of 2022.
 This is because there are two main fees that come into play when you trade online.
 That’s spreads and commissions.
 You already know what the speed is and how it can impact your trading costs.
 However, you also need to consider what commissions the broker charges, if at all.

 Crucially, there is often a trade-off between spreads and commissions.